qasimza/big-learner-project/README.md

-Mono Repo Containing Backend and Frontend Code for Learner Project
+# Mono-repo Containing Backend and Frontend Code for Learner Project.